New details leaked about the revitalization of Ontario Place

 There was at one point the potential for a casino, a massive ferris wheel, a commercial complex, a sprawling indoor-outdoor waterpark, a museum, condos, public gardens and green space, and more, as well as a decision that some of the property's existing assets would be protected, perhaps under heritage designation.

 But all major plans seemed to fall flat or to stall in the early stages, all without public consultation to boot, rendering much of the space underused for nearly a decade.

 But now, new details have finally been leaked about the companies that have put in their bids — and apparently been selected — to comprehensively revitalize the park, responding to a 2019 call from the province to make the space "a world-class year-round destination."

 “There’s no public consultation,” said @SuzanneKavanagh, a founder of the grassroots group Ontario Place for All.— Pink Helmet TO (@PinkHelmetTO) July 22, 2021

 Ms. Kavanagh and other local activists say they want more of Ontario Place turned into parkland and kept open to the public. @slnaspeaks @Waterfront4All https://t.co/YPsC0GxYW3

-Though the particulars of the plans are still unreleased (as is the above information as of yet), it is easy to guess which components may be present in the new iteration of the attraction based on the specialties of the companies involved.
+Though the particulars of the plans are still unreleased (as is the above information, formally, as of yet), it is easy to guess which components might be present in the new iteration of the park based on the specialties of the companies involved.

 The Ontario government plans to give Quebec’s Écorécréo the reins for part of the 63-hectare site on Toronto’s waterfront, along with Austrian company Therme, the sources said.
 Live Nation, which runs the performance venue at Ontario Place, will have an expanded role.— Todd Kaighin (@ToddKaighin) July 22, 2021